tipx2/not-diepio/README.md

 # not-diepio
-fireguy and myself's practice godot game
+fireguy and tipx2's 2D 2 player class-based tank trouble clone

 these files are meant for compiling with godot, not to download and play from here (unless editing the game)